Job Description:PVN #: N026

 The CUNY School of Professional Studies:

-For over 15 years, the CUNY School of Professional Studies (CUNY SPS) has been leading online education in New York.
-Notable for offering the most online bachelor’s and master’s degree options at the City University of New York, and for serving transfer students as the University system’s only undergraduate all-transfer college, CUNY SPS meets the needs of adults who wish to finish a bachelor’s degree, progress from an associate’s degree, earn a master’s degree or certificate in a specialized field, and advance in the workplace or change careers.
+As New York’s leader in online education since 2006, the CUNY School of Professional Studies (CUNY SPS) offers the most online bachelor’s and master’s degree options at the City University of New York, and serves as the University’s only undergraduate all-transfer college.
+With 24 degrees and numerous other non-degree and grant-funded workplace learning programs, CUNY SPS meets the needs of adults who wish to finish a bachelor’s degree, progress from an associate’s degree, earn a master’s degree or certificate in a specialized field, and advance in the workplace or change careers.
+Consistently ranked highly by U.S. News & World Report for its quality online offerings, and noted for its soaring growth and enrollment, CUNY SPS has emerged as a nationwide leader in online education.
+The School’s renowned and affordable online programs—which offer in-state tuition to all students regardless of where they live—ensure that busy working adults may fulfill their educational goals on their own time and schedule.

 Duties and Responsibilities:

-Reporting to the Manager Marketing and Communications and the Director, Academy for Community Behavioral Health, the Marketing Assistant will assist the CUNY SPS Office of Marketing and Communications with activities to help promote the Academy for Community Behavioral Health, a program offered in partnership with the Mayor’s Office for Economic Opportunity and the Mayor’s Office for Community Mental Health, including:
+Reporting to the Marketing and Communications Manager, the Marketing Assistant will assist the CUNY SPS Office of Marketing and Communications with activities to help promote the Academy for Community Behavioral Health, a program offered in partnership with the Mayor’s Office for Economic Opportunity and the Mayor’s Office for Community Mental Health, including:

-• Write copy to be used in email, social media and other advertising efforts
+• Writing copy to be used in email, social media and other advertising efforts

-• Create and post social media content to market Academy offerings, in coordination with Academy staff and the CUNY SPS social media team
+• Creating and posting social media content to market Academy offerings, in coordination with Academy staff and the CUNY SPS social media team

-• Research NYC community-based organizations and other non-profit social service providers or networks to expand the Academy’s mailing list and audience
+• Research NYC community-based organizations and other non-profit social service providers or networks not currently on Academy outreach lists that could benefit from Academy programming.

-• Track outreach efforts and maintain current mailing list
+• Tracking outreach efforts and maintaining current mailing list

-• Monitor responses to outreach (e.g., mailing list sign-ups; course registrations, applications, or enrollments) and provide status updates to the Academy team
+• Monitoring responses to outreach (e.g. mailing list sign-ups; course registrations, applications, or enrollments) and providing the Academy team with status updates

 • Other duties as assigned